Conference Goal

 - Gabriele Steidl TU Berlin, Germany

-- Diaaeldin Taha Max Planck Institute for Mathematics in the Sciences, Germany
+- Diaaeldin Taha MPI for Mathematics in the Sciences, Germany

 - Melanie Weber Harvard University, USA